eXceediDeaL/edl-coderunner/README.md

 ## judger.yml

-This file gives the way to judge.
+This file gives the way to test.

 You can use these varibles in command: